Left-handedHummingbird/Data-analysis-Capstone-Project-The-old-man-gym-locator/README.md

 # Capstone-Project-Notebook
-Repository for the Applied Data Science Capstone proyect.
+Repository for the Applied Data Science Capstone project.